 - California Speech-Language Pathology and Hearing Aid Dispensers Board

-- Medicare Appeals process
+- Medicare and Medicaid Appeals

-- Medicare and Medicaid reimbursement
+- Medicare and Medicaid reimbursement issues

 - Administrative and appeal actions with the Texas Department of Insurance and third party insurance payers